Megvii-BaseDetection/LLA/README.md

 ![GitHub](https://img.shields.io/github/license/Megvii-BaseDetection/DeFCN)

-This project provides an implementation for "[End-to-End Object Detection with Fully Convolutional Network](https://arxiv.org/abs/2012.03544)" on PyTorch.
+This project provides an implementation for "[LLA: Loss-aware Label Assignment for Dense Pedestrian Detection](https://arxiv.org/abs/2101.04307)" on PyTorch.

 Experiments in the paper were conducted on the internal framework, thus we reimplement them on [cvpods](https://github.com/Megvii-BaseDetection/cvpods) and report details as below.